sheetalkalburgi/ecommerce-database/E-Commerce Database Management System.md

-# E-Commrce Database Management System
+# E-Commerce Database Management System

 # Introduction
 This project primarily focuses on exploring database design and various aspects related to the database management system for ‘Kart’ an e-commerce business.